na-na-hi/renget/archive/2f8so.md

 >\>still using tailriders
 >>I will NOT bend to the fotm and will only devote my time, appreciation, and penis to those who have supported us for generations!

-\>It all started out so innocently.
+%darkgreen%\>It all started out so innocently.
 \>Once the grimalkynes showed you and your palico the secret to getting help from small monsters, you were elated to try it.
 \>Suddenly, the wulgs of the Hoarfrost Reach weren't an annoyance who'd plague you at every snowy step.
 \>You'd find yourself back at the camp, sitting around the fire with a small pack of them as you shared out strips from a cooking haunch of meat.